-When claiming compensation, there are a variety of factors that can be taken into consideration.
+When making soft tissue injury claims, there are a variety of factors that can be taken into consideration.
 Not only does the injury and suffering get taken into consideration, but the loss of personal finances may also be included within a personal injury claim.
 Located down below is a list that outlines the different factors that might be considered when a claim.

 When claiming compensation, it will consider general damages.
 In simple terms, general damage claims explore the suffering and injuries you have experienced.
 For example, if you have experienced a soft-tissue injury and have an eligible claim, the injuries severity and the cause of the accident will be evaluated and taken into consideration.
 This process plays a significant role when awarding a compensation amount.

 If you have been involved in an incident that has inflicted damage to a ligament, nerves, or muscle damage, then you will most likely receive free treatment from the NHS.
 You will also be treated if an injury (such as an elbow injury, shoulder injury, or leg injury) requires further treatment.
 However, medical expenses could be factored into a claim for compensation.
 To claim for medical expenses, it would take prescription costs, medicine, future expenses, and alternative treatment costs (such as acupuncture) into consideration.

 If you have been involved in an incident that has resulted in a life-changing injury, then it is extremely likely that you’ve experienced PTSD and trauma.
 If that is the case and you have experienced trauma after an accident, then this could be taken into consideration when making a claim.
 The court will evaluate the degree in which the incident has impacted your psychological well-being, and the compensation (if awarded) will reflect the negligence you have experienced.

 Loss of Earnings For For Soft Tissue Injury Compensation Claims